skrey/yellow-extensions/source/help/en/how-to-customise-a-theme.md

 ---
-Title: How to change the theme
+Title: How to customise a theme
 ---
-Here's how to change the appearance of your website.
+Here's how to customise the appearance of your website.

 ## Customising CSS

 To adjust the [CSS](https://www.w3schools.com/css/) of your website change the theme.
 Let's see how themes work.
-The default theme is defined in the [system settings](how-to-adjust-system#system-settings).
-A different theme can be defined in the [page settings](how-to-adjust-system#page-settings) at the top of each page, for example `Theme: custom`.
+The default theme is defined in the [system settings](how-to-change-the-system#system-settings).
+A different theme can be defined in the [page settings](how-to-change-the-system#page-settings) at the top of each page, for example `Theme: custom`.

 Here's an example file `system/themes/custom.css`: